The Micro Maxi Deluxe is a quality, near-legendary, scooter that dominates two different niches in the scooter market.

 Our rating: 4.85 out of 5

-Best suited to: First-timers who are 5 or 6.
-Tentative riders who don’t like 2-wheels.
+Best suited for: First-timers aged 5 or 6.
+Tentative riders who dislike 2 wheel scooters.
 Or simply elementary-age kids who know and love the 3-wheel riding experience

 Scooter type: 3-wheel (extendable) kick scooter